 In fact, it can be downright overwhelming.

 - A little help navigating.
-If you’re looking for a solution that will solve your sales content, training, productivity or CPQ issues, swing by Highspot’s Dreamforce CloudExpo booth—#1935—and pick up The Ultimate Sales Enablement Map & Checklist to help you navigate the top players in the Sales Enablement space.
+If you’re looking for a solution that will solve your sales content, training, productivity, or CPQ issues, swing by Highspot’s Dreamforce CloudExpo booth (#1935) and pick up the Ultimate Sales Enablement Map and Checklist to help you navigate the top players in the sales enablement space.
 To also help you navigate, we’re giving away 10 hover boards, so come get scanned to be entered to win.
-(Don’t worry, we’ll ship prizes to winners so they don’t really catch a blaze on the trip home.)
-If you want to schedule some time to dive deep into a demo while you’re at Dreamforce, let’s us know a time that works well for you via our designated Calendly.
+(Don’t worry, we’ll ship prizes to winners so they don’t catch ablaze on the trip home.)
+If you want to schedule some time to dive deep into a demo while you’re at Dreamforce, let us know a time that works well for you.

-- A dedicated event for Sales Enablement professionals.
-Swing by the only event dedicated to Sales Enablement, the Sales Enablement Day Soiree at Hotel Zetta.
+- A dedicated event for sales enablement professionals.
+Swing by the only event dedicated to sales enablement, the Sales Enablement Day Soiree at Hotel Zetta.
 We’re joining luminaries from CSO Insights, Heinz Marketing, Smart Selling Tools, and TOPO, and the industry’s leading solution providers to deliver dedicated content and networking opportunities in a casual environment.
-We have a full day of specialized content planned, as well as opportunities for Q&A with the experts, and a catered happy hour from 2:30 p.m. – 4:00 p.m.
+We have a full day of specialized content planned, as well as opportunities for Q&A with the experts, and a catered happy hour from 2:30 p.m. to 4:00 p.m.
 Attendance is free, but space is limited, so be sure to register in advance.

 When: Thursday, October 6, 9:00 a.m. – 4:00 p.m.